guinetn/browserLocalHomepage/assets/slides/data/no_sql.md

 # NoSQL

-## NoSQL

-NoSQL encompasses a wide variety of different database technologies that were developed in response to the scale and agility challenges that face modern applications.
+Response to the scale and agility challenges that face modern applications.
+Wide database technologies
 More data is being collected and more users are accessing this data concurrently: the way web applications deal with data has changed significantly.
 Scalability and performance are more of a challenge than ever for relational databases that are schema-based and therefore can be harder to scale.

 https://www.toptal.com/database/the-definitive-guide-to-nosql-databases

+* Elasticity
+* Sharding

+download.md(assets/slides/data/base.md)

+## NoSQL candidates

 |           |   Storage Type|	Query Method	Interface	Programming |Language	|Open |Source Replication|
 |Cassandra	|	Column Store|	Thrift API		 |Thrift		|Java		           |Yes			|Async|